-Post-traumatic headaches after a car accident often occur in a two week period following trauma due to a whiplash injury of the neck.
-The classic presentation of this type of a headache starts in the back of the neck and then radiates to the frontal region.
-This type of a headache is attributed to myofascial trauma.
+Post-traumatic headaches after a car accident often occur in two weeks following trauma because of a whiplash injury to the neck.
+The classic presentation of this type of headache starts in the back of the neck and then radiates to the frontal region.
+This type of headache is attributed to myofascial trauma.
 Some neurologists think that referred pain from damage to the myofascial tissue is the most common source of these often chronic headaches.

 Most of these headaches resolve in six months.
 But 10-20% do not resolve.
 Sometimes, headaches are a harbinger of even greater trauma.
-Headaches are the most common physical manifestation of a traumatic brain injury (TBI).
+Headaches are a common physical manifestation of a traumatic brain injury (TBI).

-Can you win a peronal injury case when the primary injury is headaches?
+Can you win a personal injury case when the primary injury is headaches?
 Absolutely.
-But it is often going to be a fight.
+But it will often be a fight.
 The biggest defense insurance companies have headache cases is that you cannot see the injuries.